tbiehl22/TriviaGame/README.md

 a huge Trail Blazers fan I loved to hate him but respected his game so much.
 I looked forward to seeing him in retirement.
 He was doing so much good.
 It hurts so bad and I am heart broken. #Mambamentality! #KB824

-In this assignment, You'll create a Trivia game using JavaScript for the logic and jQuery to manipulate HTML.
+In this assignment, create a trivia game using JavaScript for the logic and jQuery to manipulate HTML.
 Be sure to layout this app with valid HTML and stylish CSS.

 You'll create a trivia form with multiple choice or true/false options (your choice).